Consensys/doc.goquorum/docs/Concepts/Qubernetes/Multicluster.md

 [A NodePort service in Kubernetes](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport.) exposes a pod to the outside world via `K8s_Node_IP:Node_Port`.

 The NodePort is not known until deployment time.
-Once the GoQuorum cluster has been deployed, the NodePorts will be assigned and can be obtained from Kubernetes, e.g. `kubectl get services` or `qctl ls url --type=nodeport`.
+When the GoQuorum cluster is deployed, the NodePort is assigned and can be obtained from Kubernetes.

+!!! example "Obtain NodePort"
+    ```bash
+    kubectl get services` or `qctl ls url --type=nodeport
+    ```

 Node ports are represented as pairs `<Internal_Port:External_Port>`.
 In the example below, `8545` represents the internal port used by the cluster, and `31346` represents the external port.